feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/Notizen.md

 Eine pseudo-wissenschaftliche Herangehensweise im Kontext von Physiognomik, die schlussendlich keine veröffentlichten Ergebnisse hervorbrachte.
 ## Das Wort kam ihm von Herzen!

-*“I am referring to unforeseen, unintended pauses that interrupt the normal flow of speech as disrupting, delaying, faltering and terminating as well as intentionally prolonged breaks in speech.
+“I am referring to unforeseen, unintended pauses that interrupt the normal flow of speech as disrupting, delaying, faltering and terminating as well as intentionally prolonged breaks in speech.
 The unforeseen silence of the presentation, the gaps in the spoken and sung recordings, becomes productive insofar as it gives rise in the listener less to a desire for embodiment than to a desire for narration, as they seem to call for narrative filling, for answers to questions.
 Why does the speaker stop speaking?
 Is he disconcerted, confused?
 Has he forgotten the text?
 Is he looking up at the other people present?
 Is he thinking of home or possibly of the payment for the recording?
 Is he impressed by the technical equipment?
 Does he interrupt the flow of speech intentionally?
 Has he lost sight of the line in the text that he is reciting?
 Is he in pain, short of breath?
 Is he suffering from hunger?
 Did he hear a noise or a comment?
 Did he stop to listen to something else?
-These moments of silence in the presentation refer, on the one hand, to the precarious political situation, the imbalance of power between those doing the recording and those being recorded: the German researchers in alliance with the camp commanders and the prisoners in the camp as interned wartime enemies.
+These moments of silence in the presentation refer, on the one hand, to the precarious political situation, the imbalance of power between those doing the recording and those being recorded: the German researchers in alliance with the camp commanders and the prisoners in the camp as interned wartime enemies."
 (Lange, 2017, p.
-54)*
+54)

 ## Das Feuer war zu heiß, die Kuchen sind ja unten ganz schwarz gebrannt